glorylo/challenge/README.md

 # Introduction

-This is a command-line application challenge takes in a users json file and a companies json file and aggregates the token balance for each company.
+This is a command-line application that takes in a users json file and a companies json file and aggregates the token balance for each company.
 The results are written to a generated file.

 # Requirements